rjsanchez820/new-repo/README.md

-This is the first version of my project
+This is the first version of my project!

+Now for the first "push" and "commit".